-While it’s safe to say that Dogwoods are beautiful all four seasons (summer flowers/fall leaves/winter bark/spring buds), a few of these durable shrubs really bring the heat during the depths of winter.
-Once unclothed by leaves, they put on a fiery show, with cherry red stems rising from snow, cloaked in frost, reflecting on the water, or silhouetted in front of a stand of evergreen, brown, or white-trunked trees.
-These are easy growing, eascy careplants that do well in most parts of the continental US.
+It's safe to say that Dogwoods are beautiful all four seasons (summer flowers/fall leaves/winter bark/spring buds).
+A few of these durable shrubs really bring the heat during the depths of winter.
+Once unclothed by leaves, they put on a fiery show.
+With cherry red stems rising from snow, cloaked in frost, reflecting on the water.
+Or silhouetted in front of a stand of evergreen, brown, or white-trunked trees.
+These are easy growing, easy careplants that do well in most parts of the continental US.
 Plant them where you can really admire their blistering hue amidst winter’s bluster.

-North American native, this dwarf (2 feet tall and wide) is ideal in front of evergreen hedges or as a foundation planting where it adds a dose of color and form in winter.
+North American native, this dwarf (2 feet tall and wide) is ideal in front of evergreen hedges.
+Additionally, use as a foundation planting where it adds a dose of color and form in winter.
 Excellent for erosion control on steep slopes.
 Zone: 2 – 8

-This compact selection has the dark red stems that provide a spectacular show in winter sunlight, but reaches only up to 4 feet tall and wide.
+This compact selection has the dark red stems that provide a spectacular show in winter sunlight.
+However, they reach only up to 4 feet tall and wide.
 Use in a low shrub border, along a white fence, or in a large container.
 Zone: 3 – 7

 Once variegated leaves fall, the bare stems take over, naturally forming a blood red, upright thicket.
 Vigorous and adaptable, this one tops out at 8 feet tall and 6 feet wide.
 Ideal for naturalizing–give it plenty of room.
 Zone: 2 – 8

 Tall: Red Twig Dogwood